What is a HIE?

 Connections with other HIEs could have a positive impact on your overall health care.
-However, Princeton HealthConnect® will not connect to another HIE unless it meets Princeton HealthCare System's high standards for privacy and security.
+However, Princeton HealthConnect® will not connect to another HIE unless it meets Princeton Health's high standards for privacy and security.
 We look forward to working together with other HIEs in the future

 Special technology features are used to keep your information secure and prevent your records from being accessed by anyone who is not supposed to have access to your information.
 HIE technology has added security features, such as audit logs, which keep track of who accessed your records, and when.
 Data encryption is also used to provide an even higher level of security.